Skip to content

 In the event that Bitcoin's price rises to stratospheric levels (and there's no real reason for it not to) then the amount of economic value pumped into mining will also increase as miners chase profits.
 The declining subsidy is a major enabler of significant price increases.
 To me, it seems the fee market which must develop will be the only way to truly unshackle the prices towards actual market value.

-for a critically important market capitalization of $20 trillion, with billions of users
+critically important market cap of $20 trillion, with billions of users

 This is incorrect, as the mining incentives to reach profitability are directed towards meeting current price and current profitability, and predicted profitability.
 Any additional profitability above the cost of mining, as Luke-Jr is fond of correctly pointing out, will trend towards zero over the long term.
-If it is 3x electricity profit to mine as it approximately is now, then everyone can mine at a vast profit margin.
+If it is 3x electricity profit to mine as it approximately was a few years ago, then everyone can mine at a vast profit margin.
 This disconnect will eventually correct itself.
-This is also why a reduction in the subsidy acts as an unshackling which will allow a higher price to appear without significantly destroying the world's energy production by making it so profitable that everyone will mine instead of any other activity and the process becomes actually destructive.
+This is also why a reduction in the subsidy acts as an unshackling which will allow a higher price to appear without significantly destroying the world's energy production by making it so profitable that everyone will mine instead of any other activity.
+In this absurd hyothetical, the process clearly becomes actually destructive.

 We are currently subject to worldwide supply problems and silicon fabrication plant capacities as a friction to realizing full mining hashrate profit, and government frictions in places like China and elsewhere, where the absurdity of projected value judgements of energy use are becoming more or less fashionable.

-Whether blocks are full or not, they’re using roughly the same amount of energy.
+whether blocks are full or not, they’re using the same amount of energy.

-Not only that, but the miners are also adding additional security onto all past transactions over time.
-The real cost of a current transaction, on a long enough timeline, is potentially infinite, which is partly but certainly self-evidently why the logic around the costs of a single transaction are absurdities from any angle you look at it.
+This is plain incorrect, since the miners are also adding additional security onto all past transactions over time.
+The real cost of a current transaction, on a long enough timeline, is potentially infinite in this sense, which is partly but certainly self-evidently why the logic around the costs of a single transaction are absurdities from any angle you look at it.

-Whether you choose to make a transaction or not does not materially change how much energy the Bitcoin network is using at that time.
+making a transaction or not does not change how much energy the Bitcoin network is using

 Plus, the second part is true only in the present.
 In the event that too few people choose to use Bitcoin, eventually mining hashrate will decrease as the value in Bitcoin will decrease in that hypothetical (it has in the ancient past, though the chances now are much lessened.)